Hit the Roads, Trails, Woods, or Hills

-4. Ridges Road: This route takes you through beautiful Baileys Harbor.
-Begin near the marina and run north to Ridges Road.
+4. Ridges Road: Begin near the marina and run north to Ridges Road.
 Turn right onto Ridges and jog through the Ridges County Park for about three miles.
 Take the road all the way to the end of the little peninsula and double back for a 6-mile route.

 5. Horseshoe Bay Road: Begin in Frank Murphy Park and run north on Bay Shore Drive and then Horseshoe Bay Road to Bluff Pass, then double back for a 5-mile route.

 Door County is a fantastic place to get out and explore, but it helps to be prepared.
 Research on terrain and trail conditions before you arrive so your hiking is the best that it can be.